pchanho/info30005-pear/README.md

 	HOWEVER the back end works perfectly fine and the record is deleted as required
 * Where "id" is taken as a parameter it MUST link to an existing object id in the database for the function to work

+##TESTING GUIDE
+run "npm test" to run both the integration and unit tests

+The core functionality that we are testing can be found in "integrationTests.js" line (90) This core functionality simulates a user logging in, creating a conversation and joining it

 ## Q5.
 Account